Banks weigh on FTSE; charts signal sideways trade

-LONDON The top share index .FTSE dropped in thin volume on Tuesday, hit by falls for several heavyweight banks and miners, and was expected to remain technically range bound in the near term.
+LONDON, July 17 Britain's top share index dropped in thin volume on Tuesday, hit by falls for several heavyweight banks and miners, and was expected to remain technically rangebound in the near term.

 While some in the market had hoped U.S. Federal Reserve Chairman Ben Bernanke would signal it was closer to launching a fresh round of monetary stimulus, when he spoke to politicians in Congress, he again just reiterated their willingness to act.